 No-one wishes to open their machine and discover it hasn’t drained correctly but, don’t panic just yet.
-You may be able to solve the problem by yourself, without having to call a plumber or purchase a new machine.
+You may be able to solve the problem by yourself, without having to call a plumber, call for appliance repair or purchase a new machine.

 Standing water in your dishwasher can have a number of of causes some of which can be simple to deal with.
 So, in advance of calling a dishwasher repair service try this selection of potential issues you can identify by yourself.
 Some of which are not even related to the dishwasher itself.